-Here's a quick and easy test to determine, or eliminate, that the problem is with the sound board of the panel.
-Try a quick test playing an audio file running on the Android OS (HomeScreen).
+Here's a quick and easy test to determine, or eliminate, that the problem is an internal defect with the panel.
+Try playing an audio file while on the Android OS (HomeScreen).
 You will need a USB stick with an audio file (song or video) on it.
-Follow these steps:
+Follow the below steps:

 1) Power the panel up

 2) Select the HOME button (middle button on panel front)

 3) Insert USB (with an audio/video file on it) into one of the 2 front USB ports of the panel